A Note on the Continuity of Expected Utility Functions: Preliminaries

 Consider that a nonempty set $X$ is given.
 A subset $\succsim$ of $X^2$ is called a {\bf binary relation} on $X$.
 A binary relation $\succsim$ on $X$ is called a {\bf weak order} on $X$ if and only if, 1) (completeness) either $(x,y)\in \succsim$ or $(y,x)\in \succsim$ for every $x,y\in X$, and 2) (transitivity) if $(x,y)\in \succsim$ and $(y,z)\in \succsim$, then $(x,z)\in \succsim$.
 If $\succsim$ is a weak order on $X$, then we write $x\succsim y$ instead of $(x,y)\in \succsim$.
 Moreover, we write $x\succ y$ if and only if $x\succsim y$ and $y\not\succsim x$, and $x\sim y$ if and only if $x\succsim y$ and $y\succsim x$.

 Suppose that $\succsim$ is a weak order on $X$.
 If a function $u:X\to \mathbb{R}$ satisfies the following relationship:

 then $u$ is said to {\bf represent} $\succsim$.

 Next, suppose that $X$ is a Hausdorff topological space.
 Suppose that $P$ is a regular Borel probability measure on $X$.\footnote{We say that a Borel probability measure $P$ is {\bf regular} if and only if, for any Borel set $A$, $P(A)=\sup\{P(K)|K\mbox{ is compact},\ K\subset A\}$.} Then, it is known that there exists a unique least closed set $F^*$ such that $P(F^*)=1$.\footnote{Let $F^*$ be the set of all $x\in X$ such that for any open neighborhood $U$ of $x$, $P(U)>0$.
-We can easily show that $F^*$ is closed, and $P(X\setminus F^*)=0$ by the regularity.} We call such an $F^*$ the {\bf support} of $P$.
+We can easily show that $F^*$ is closed, and $P(X\setminus F^*)=0$ by the regularity.
+We also mention that there is a counterexample of $P$ with $P(X\setminus F^*)=1$, where $P$ is not regular.
+Therefore, regularity of $P$ is needed.
+Note also that, if $X$ is a separable metric space, then such a phenomenon is prohibited, and thus the regularity assumption is not needed.} We call such an $F^*$ the {\bf support} of $P$.
 If the support is compact, then we call $P$ {\bf compact-support}, and if the support is finite, then we call $P$ {\bf simple}.

 Suppose that $X$ is a Hausdorff topological space, $P$ is a regular Borel probability measure, and $u:X\to \mathbb{R}$ is a Borel measurable function.
 Let $E_P[u]$ denote the expectation of $u$ with respect to $P$.
 If $P$ is simple and $\{x_1,...,x_m\}$ is the support of $P$, then